Berlin outer ring gap closure

 The infrastructure required for ETCS commissioning must first be installed.
 This includes balises, which are attached to the sleepers at regular intervals.
 In addition, ETCS Radio Block Centres (RBC) must be planned and built, which must be connected to the interlockings via new interfaces.
 Furthermore, ETCS stop markers must be attached to the existing signalling screens to replace the conventional signals in ETCS operation.

-• At Falkenhagener Kreuz through the HLK Hamburg – Berlin project,
+- at Falkenhagener Kreuz through the HLK Hamburg – Berlin project,

-• In Hohen Neuendorf through the project Route upgrading Rostock – Berlin (SeRoBe).
+- in Hohen Neuendorf through the project Route upgrading Rostock – Berlin (SeRoBe).